Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 • Turn on the furnace by setting the thermostat to a warmer indoor temperature.

-• The ignitor will begin to glow.
+• The ignitor will start to glow.
 The ignitor is either on the left or right of the burners, but it varies according to the furnace model.

-If you’re questioning how flame sensors could get dirty being bathed in fire constantly, a combination of moisture and chemicals in the air form a thin coating of carbon on the surface.
-Cleaning a dirty flame sensor will stop the short cycling problem.
-This task is best left to an Expert.
-That's because an HVAC professional like Rob's Albertan Service Experts will be able to clean it without breaking it or be able to tell you if it needs to be replaced.
+If you’re questioning how flame sensors could get dirty being bathed in fire continuously, a combination of moisture and chemicals in the air form a thin layer of carbon on the surface.
+Cleaning a dirty flame sensor will stop the short cycling issue.
+This job is best left to an Expert.
+That’s due to the fact an HVAC professional like Rob's Albertan Service Experts will be able to clean it without breaking it or be able to tell you if it needs to be replaced.

-Check Your Furnace’s Exhaust Pipe Frequently
+Check Your Furnace’s Exhaust Pipe Often

-Let the Experts Handle Your Short Cycling Furnace
+Let the Experts Solve Your Short Cycling Furnace

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.